 - Place the roll, seam side down, on a parchment paper-lined baking sheet.
 Brush with remaining melted butter.

-- Bake in preheated oven for 35 minutes, or until golden brown.
+- Bake in preheated oven for 30 to 35 minutes, or until golden brown.